 We better remember that command in the weeks, months, and years ahead because no matter the outcome of this election, things are going to change.

 Do we really have a clear win for America in this?
-If Donald Trump, the “outsider” to Washington politics wins, that’s going to reshape future elections for better or worse.
-If Hillary Clinton, the career politician from a deeply influential political family wins, Christian persecution may very well be accelerated. and religious liberty will be greatly diminished if not altogether lost.
+If Donald Trump, still the “outsider” to Washington politics wins, that has the potential to reshape future elections for better or worse.
+If the career politician from a deeply influential political family wins, Christian persecution will very well be accelerated. and religious liberty will be greatly diminished if not altogether lost.

-Before you hang me out to dry for that statement, understand that it was Clinton herself who declared “deep-seated cultural codes, religious beliefs and structural biases have to be changed” during her 2016 presidential campaign.
+Before you hang me out to dry for that statement, understand that it was Hillary Clinton herself who declared “deep-seated cultural codes, religious beliefs and structural biases have to be changed” during her 2016 presidential campaign.
 These Marxist ideologies haven’t simply vanished in the last 4 years.

 - Things like requiring pro-life clinics to promote abortion, but not the other way around.

 Let me again be very clear on this.
-Neither candidate will save America, but things are going to change after November 8th.
-And God will still be God after the election.
+Neither candidate will save America, but things are going to change after this election.
+And God will still be God afterwards.

 God Will Still Be God